-In addition to traditional litigation efforts, Robert has provided substantial pro bono and other support to the survivors and families of those killed in the 9/11 attacks.
+In addition to traditional litigation efforts, Robert has provided substantial pro bono and other support to the survivors and families of those killed in the September 11th attacks.
 From 2001-2004, he provided pro bono representation for more than 30 individuals, preparing and presenting their claims to the September 11th Victim Compensation Fund.
 Working with Motley Rice clients, legislators and leading experts in various industries, Robert also works to encourage legislative changes to help meet clients’ goals of justice, accountability and positive social change.
 He has represented victims of other terrorist attacks and human rights violations in litigation including Oran Almog v.
 Arab Bank, a landmark lawsuit filed by victims of terrorist bombings in Israel against Arab Bank for its alleged role in financing Hamas and other Israeli terrorist organizations and Krishanti v.
 Rajaratnum et al., 09-cv-5395 (D. N.J.), litigation against alleged financiers of the Tamil Tigers terrorist organization in Sri Lanka.
 He was also part of the litigation filed for non-U.S. citizens, Jesner v.
 Arab Bank.
 The litigation was heard by the U.S. Supreme Court under the Alien Tort Statute regarding violations of customary international law by foreign corporations.

 Representing Motley Rice clients in an array of other complex litigation matters, Robert worked on World Holdings LLC, v.
 The Federal Republic of Germany, a suit filed to collect unpaid pre-WWII German bonds.
 He has collaborated with members of the firm’s securities team, litigating such cases as In re MBNA Corp.
 Sec.
 Litig., No. 05-272 (D. Del.), and with the toxic exposure team to litigate cases brought by individuals and businesses suffering as a result of the BP oil spill in In re Oil Spill by the Oil Rig “Deepwater Horizon” in the Gulf of Mexico, on April 20, 2010.